Tips for Effective Injury Prevention

 Nutrition plays a fundamental role in supporting an active lifestyle and preventing injuries.
 A well-balanced diet provides the necessary nutrients that fuel performance and aid in recovery.
 For instance, adequate protein intake is essential for muscle repair after workouts, while carbohydrates provide the energy needed for sustained physical activity.

-Micronutrients such as vitamins and minerals also play critical roles in bone health and muscle function; deficiencies can lead to increased susceptibility to injuries.
+Micronutrients such as vitamins and minerals also play critical roles in bone health and muscle function; deficiencies can increase susceptibility to injuries.
 Hydration is equally crucial for maintaining optimal performance levels.
 Dehydration can impair physical capabilities, leading to fatigue, decreased coordination, and increased risk of cramps or heat-related illnesses.

 Athletes should be mindful of their fluid intake before, during, and after exercise to ensure they remain adequately hydrated.
 For example, endurance athletes may need to consume electrolyte-rich beverages during long training sessions to replenish lost fluids and minerals.
-By prioritizing proper nutrition and hydration, individuals can enhance their resilience against injuries while improving overall performance.
+By prioritizing proper nutrition and hydration, individuals can enhance their resilience against injuries and support effective recovery.

 Use of Protective Gear